poppadum/dynquee/doc/config.md

 For each [Emulation Station event](#emulation-station-events), the config file defines a search precedence rule: an ordered list of search terms indicating where to search for media files.

-If no files match a search term *dynquee* moves on to the next term.
+If no files match a search term *dynquee* moves on to the next search term.
 That way you can specify which media files to show in order of priority.

 For example, when an arcade game is launched, *dynquee* can: